 At PA BUCKTAILS, the white-tailed deer serves as a springboard to learn about biology, ecology, habitat and deer management.
 After field school, armed with knowledge, leadership skills, and the support of Academy staff, students return to their communities to serve as Conservation Ambassadors.

-Below are a few highlights of the PA Bucktails Field School.
+Below are a few highlights of the PA Bucktails field school curriculum.

 PLANT COLLECTIONS